SensorAnalyticsAus/OCD---OpenCv-motion-Detector/README.md

 # OCD2 Simple Motion Detection NVR

 ## About
-OCD2 is a software network video recorder with powerful motion-detection, which can use any basic computer as a personal cloud for saving its motion-detected images.
-Useful for custom image searching, event summary videos, <a href="https://github.com/SensorAnalyticsAus/S-Big_Visual_Analytics"> video analytics </a> and much more.
+OCD2 is a software network video recorder with powerful motion-detection.
+It can use any basic computer as a personal cloud for saving motion-detected images.
+Useful for custom image searching, making event summary videos, <a href="https://github.com/SensorAnalyticsAus/S-Big_Visual_Analytics"> video analytics </a> and much more.
 Tested with Tapo, Sricam, PiCam, and Macbook Pro cameras.

 ### Demos
 * <a href="https://youtu.be/SsAoOSjJwRs">OCD2 night vision</a>